ACIDULATED/Sharp/README.md

 # Sharp
-Sharp, a coding language focused primarily on making Homebrew games!
+Sharp, a coding language that can port to Homebrew!

-Credits: LOVE lua library, LoveBrew for Switch and 3DS, WiiLOVE for Wii
+Credits: LOVE lua library, LOVR lua library, LoveBrew for Switch and 3DS, WiiLOVE for Wii